madebypixel02/pipex/README.md

 ## Summary

-This project was far more challeging than I thought it would, and it was quite hard to understand some of the new concepts.
+This project was far more challeging than I thought it would be, and it was quite hard to understand some of the new concepts.
 But after all that hussle the code itself was rather simple :)

 October 3rd, 2021